Patient Welfare Schemes

 - Comprehensive Health Care Programme for Scheduled Tribes (Government of Kerala): The patient should bring a copy of tribal certificate from village officer / tribal Officer.
 A patient in this category is eligible for full free treatment, including food and travelling expenses for himself.
 In one day, an APL patient is eligible for treatment worth Rs.
 10, 000/- and BPL patient for Rs.50, 000/-.

-- Financial aid from the Society for the Poor (Government of Kerala):Cancer patients from low socio-economic backgrounds are helped by paying Rs.10, 000/- for their treatment.
-Patients on receiving sanction letter from the Government have to report to the hospital with their hospital bills and sanctioning letter.
+- Financial aid from the Society for the Poor (Government of Kerala):Cancer patients from low socio-economic backgrounds are helped by paying Rs.50, 000/- for their treatment.
 Patients have to apply on a separate application form for this.
+The amount is fixed on the basis of expenditure already incurred by the patient.

 - Prime Minister's National Relief Fund (PMNRF):Patients belonging to low socio-economic status get financial aid from PMNRF for treatment.
-The maximum amount sanctioned for an individual patient is Rs.2,00, 000.
-To avail himself of the grant, the patient has to apply with his family income certificate in English sourced from the Tahsildar, a passport size photo, application in English and an expenditure certificate from the treating doctor.
+To avail himself of the grant, the patient has to apply with his family income certificate in English sourced from the Tahsildar, a passport size photo, a request made in English by the patient and an expenditure certificate from the treating doctor.
 These documents have to be forwarded by the patient to the Prime Minister's Office through the Member of Parliament before the completion of treatment.
 Expenditure incurred after the receipt of application in PM Office only will be considered.
 Reimbursement for prior treatment is not admissible under this scheme.

-- Cancer pension:Pension is given to cancer patients after completion of treatment for supportive care.
-The patient has to produce a certificate from the treating doctor to that effect each year and apply to the Government on the basis of this certificate.
+- Cancer pension scheme::Pension is given to cancer patients after completion of treatment for supportive care.
+The patient has to produce a certificate from the concerned doctor to that effect each year and apply to the Government on the basis of this certificate.
 All BPL patients get a pension of Rs.
-200/- per month on a lifelong basis.
+1000/- per month on a lifelong basis.

 - Chief Minister and Health Ministers Fund: Apply in the prescribed form.
 This fund is sent directly to the patient's address.